sid-sangal/RealTime/README.md

 As an application of Computer Vision, this projec will be detecting an targeted object in a live video feed.
 One of the observations has been that the training in the instructions has been using very few images leading to unnderfitting.
 I will be combining my project from previous semseter which was a binary classification problem on static labled data detecting the presence or absence of masks.

-This project uses transfer learning techniques usiing the MobileNest SSD or single shot detector.
+This project uses transfer learning techniques usiing the Yolo v4 or You Only Look Once Version 4.
 Steps:

 1. Downloading and labeling dataset